 As conditions get even murkier, that is the time to break out the crazy bright colors.
 Do not be afraid to fish a bright orange or yellow fly.
 Anything to stand out against the dirt.

-Spin fishing for trout in dirty water
+Spin fishing in the rain?

 Spinners, typically are larger than streamers.
-Which again assists In visibility.
+Which again assists visibility.
 When fishing dirty water, I go straight for a YoZuri Pin Minnow in the brightest, most obnoxious color in my box.
-I have lost count how many brown trouts I caught on this lure in cloudy water.
+I have lost count of how many brown trouts I caught on this lure in cloudy water.